Tacuma/Naive-Bayes-Classifier/README.md

     Sunny       Hot     High        Strong
     Overcast    Hot     High        Weak

-This algoritm is also very popular in spam filters.
+This algorithm is also very popular in spam filters.

 Output:
 =======